-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 1 Per study period: 28 / 14
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):

 Graded activities: assignments, mid semester exam, final exam

 - Know brief history of computer, classification and construction principles of computers of von Neumann type. - Understand relation between real numbers, integers and their binary representation as well as be able to perform basic arithmetic and logic operations over binary represented numbers. - Learn basics about logic gates, combination and sequence circuits and their structure.
 Understand principles of how basic circuits realize arithmetic-logic unit and other parts of computers e.g. memory. - Know principles of communication of processor and other devices via interruptions and direct memory access. - Get idea of device drivers, device controllers and their functionality.